GabrielLindelof/master_thesis_ukraine_invasion/README.md

 A majority of the analysis made in this thesis is contained in this notebook.
 - Classification of valence and intensity
 - Effect of intensity on retweets.
-- Comparisons of polarity, intensity and specific emotions between topics.
+- Comparisons of polarity, intensity, and specific emotions between topics.
 - Contagion of emotions using lexical-based as well as machine learning approach.

 ### topic_model_analysis.ipynb